-Researchers show that those who drink a liter or more of soda a day have a fifty percent chance of suffering form a metabolic syndrome.
+Researchers say that those who drink 4 cups or more of soda a day have a fifty percent chance of suffering from a metabolic syndrome.
 This, with time, can cause cardiac diseases and even diabetes.

-These drinks are made with high-grade additives.
+These drinks have high-grade additives.
 This gives them their attractive color.
-However, these cause various alterations, such as allergies and hyperactivity in children.
+However, this can cause several problems, such as allergies and hyperactivity in children.

 - Carmine acid, E120.
 This has caused growth stunts in animal testings.

 - Yellow color 5, tartrazine or E102.
-This causes asthma, nasal drip and uticaria if you accidentally mix it with analgesics like aspirin.
+This can cause asthma, nasal drip and skin probles if you accidentally mix it with analgesics like aspirin.